lindell/multi-gitter/docs/README.template.md

 ```

 ### Test before live run
 You might want to test your changes before creating commits.
-The `--dry-run` provides an easy way to test without actually making any modifications.
-It works well with setting the log level to `debug` with `--log-level=debug` to also print the changes that would have been made.
+The `--dry-run` flag provides an easy way to test without actually making any modifications.
+It works well when setting the log level to `debug`, with `--log-level=debug`, to also print the changes that would have been made.
 ```
 $ multi-gitter run ./script.sh --dry-run --log-level=debug -O my-org -m "Commit message" -B branch-name
 ```